 2. Mix the remaining ingredients together

-Set a frying pan to a medium/high heat and add 2 tbsp of olive oil.
+Set a frying pan to a medium/high heat and add a little olive oil.
 When the oil is hot add the meatballs to the pan and fry for 10-15 minutes, turning often until all sides are brown.

 Serving suggestions:

-- Meatball sandwich: my husband loves this and it's a great way to use up a small portion of remaining meatballs that are not quite enough for a main meal.
+- Meatball sandwich: my husband loves this and it's a great way to use up a small portion of leftover meatballs.
 Choose whichever bread you fancy.
-Ciabatta is our go-to.
-I also find it's best to cut the meatballs in half first, especially if they are on the large side.
+(Ciabatta is our go-to).

-- Finely chop the onions and herbs - to avoid large clumps in your meatballs and ensure their flavours are evenly distributed
+- Finely chop the onions and herbs - to avoid large clumps in your meatballs and ensure their flavors are evenly distributed

-- Use turkey thigh mince instead of breast - thigh mince is fattier than breast mince and produces juicier meatballs.
-Meatballs made with breast mince can be a bit dry.
+- Use ground turkey thighs instead of breast - it’s fattier than ground turkey breast and produces juicier meatballs.
+Meatballs made with ground turkey breast can be a bit dry.

 - Ensure the meatballs are cooked through before serving - I always cut into one to check that the meat is no longer pink.
 The internal temperature should be 75°C or 165°F.